xLSTM-Mixer: Multivariate Time Series Forecasting by Mixing via Scalar Memories

 Normalization has become an essential ingredient of modern deep learning architectures~\citep{huangNormalizationTechniquesTraining2023}.
-For time series in particular, reversible instance norm~(RevIN) \citep{kimReversibleInstanceNormalization2022} is a general recipe for improving forecasting performance, where each time series instance is normalized by its mean and variance and furthermore scaled and offset by learnable scalars $\gamma$ and $\beta$:
+For time series in particular, reversible instance norm~(RevIN) \citep{kimReversibleInstanceNormalization2022} is a general recipe for improving forecasting performance, where each time series instance is normalized by its mean and variance and furthermore scaled and offset by a learnable scale $\bm\gamma$ and offset $\bm\beta$:

 We apply it as part of \ours{}, and at the end of the entire pipeline, we invert the RevIN operation to obtain the final prediction.
-In the case of \ours{}, the typical skip connections found in mixer acrchitectures~\citep{tolstikhinMLPMixerAllMLPArchitecture2021,chenTSMixerAllMLPArchitecture2023} are taken up by RevIN, the normalization in the NLinear forecast explained shortly, and the integral skip connections within each sLSTM block.
+In the case of \ours{}, the typical skip connections found in mixer acrchitectures~\citep{tolstikhinMLPMixerAllMLPArchitecture2021,chenTSMixerAllMLPArchitecture2023} are taken up by RevIN, the normalization in the NLinear forecast~\citep{zengAreTransformersEffective2023}, and the integral skip connections within each sLSTM block.

 It has been shown previously that simple linear models equipped with appropriate normalization schemes are, already by themselves, decent long-term forecasters~\citep{zengAreTransformersEffective2023,liRevisitingLongtermTime2023}.
 Our observations confirm this finding.
 Therefore, we first process each variate separately by an NLinear model by computing: